stackabletech/stackable-utils/bulk-pr/README.md

 ## Scripts
 ### pr_approve
-Approves all pull requests and adds a `bors r+` comment to start the bors merge process.
+Approves all pull requests and merges them via merge queue.

 ### pr_checks
 Shows all checks for all PRs and their current status.